Laboratoria/gr-validator/README.md

 # __gr-validator__

-Take a student repositorie of laboratoria, clone it and test it with laboratoria's tests/linter in cloud and send results to Laboratoria's DB.
+Take a student repositorie of Laboratoria, clone it and test it with Laboratoria's tests/linter in cloud and send results to Laboratoria's DB.

 ## __Install__